MUploader/penmode3/README.md

 ## TODO

- * Fix that login!!!
  * Better Frontend/Client UI
- * Finish the Socket.io communication protocol
  * Write more Plugins
  * More joke with location hash and path
  * Review all the wiki and the gh-pages